HavenInc/janus_old/README.md

 - Support 3 "trigger words" that send different responses back to the same Slack #channel
 - Please include at least 1 unit test of your bot API code
 - Document tradeoffs in the interest of time; this exercise should not take more than 3 hours.
-- 100% completion is not required to be considered for a position, but be prepared to talk through what it would take to complete!

 ## Bonus
 - When your app is in MVP v0.0.1 state, create a pull request on this repository.
 Make sure you do not commit passwords and configuration tokens and the like to github. **This repository is public!**